gvwilson/thirdbit/src/fiction/iffy/index.md

 it would still instantly report that to the Marines who served as Halley's police.
 But with each passing season,
-as the *Guinevere* slowly fell apart beneath them despite Iffy's best efforts, his if-only stories about big deals that were just over the horizon had turned into angry tirades and sullen silences.
+as the ship slowly fell apart beneath them despite Iffy's best efforts, his if-only stories about big deals that were just over the horizon had turned into angry tirades and sullen silences.
-Iffy didn't know where she would go, and she couldn't bear the thought of leaving Aunt Naggie to face him alone, but one day soon she was going to walk down the gangplank and never come back.
+Iffy didn't know where she would go, and she couldn't bear the thought of leaving Aunt Naggie to face him alone, but she knew that one day she would walk down the gangplank and never come back.

 One day—but not today.